kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      - Description
    * - environment
      - string
-     - the Suite environment that triggered the event (example: login.emarsys.net)
+     - The Suite environment that triggered the event (example: login.emarsys.net)
    * - customer_id
      - int
      - ID of the customer in the Suite database
    * - program_type
      - string
-     - possible values: ‘batch’, ‘transactional’, ‘recurring’
+     - Possible values: ‘batch’, ‘transactional’, ‘recurring’
    * - list_id
      - int
-     - contact list ID in the Suite database (optional)
+     - Contact list ID in the Suite database (optional)
    * - user_id
      - int
-     - contact ID in the Suite database (optional)
+     - Contact ID in the Suite database (optional)
    * - resource_id
      - int/string
      - ID of a resource managed by the service (optional)